How to Monitor Staff Performance? Top 7 Tips for Managers

 3. Set Targets

-To monitor performance and productivity, sit with each team member and either set individual, departmental or team-wide goals.
-These targets not only show you how productive everyone is depending on if they reach the goals, but it’s also an easy way to motivate everyone.
+To monitor performance and productivity, sit with each team member and set realistic goals.
+These could be either individual, departmental or team-wide goals.
+These targets not only show you how productive everyone is depending on if they reach the goals, but it’s also an easy way to motivate everyone to reach their full potential.

-Setting Key Performance Indicators (KPIs) for productivity, for example, can help your organisation identify potential problems, resource availability and process effectiveness.
+Setting Key Performance Indicators (KPIs) for productivity can help measure and improve employees performance.
+For example, these can help your organisation identify potential problems, resource availability and process effectiveness.
 Some commonly used KPIs for employee productivity include:

 Ultimately, the more targets you set based on performance, the more motivated your staff members will be to do better than last time.